ishalyminov/dstc_archive/README.md

-# Dialog State Tracking Challenge 1 - Data Mirror
+# Dialog State Tracking Challenge 1 Dataset

-An unofficial mirror for the DSTC1 dataset in case it's not available from the main site.
+An unofficial mirror of the dataset for higher availability.

 ## Training data
 - [train1a](https://dl.dropboxusercontent.com/s/et1zpvlnxioznwt/train1a.zip)